The BoulDurango ride was the brainchild of Adam Avery, President and Brewmaster of Avery Brewing in

 Day Two- Idaho Springs to Breckenridge

 Day two started out at 9am again, to clear skies and a light breeze blowing us down next to the river that follows the frontage road out of Idaho Springs.
 Everyone was feeling in good sprits, with all the cobwebs kicked out of the legs the day before, and great massage therapy provided by Jonelle from Avery Brewing, who came along on the trip to keep our muscles in tip-top shape.
-The road heading south was pretty smooth and rolling starting out, but we all knew what was looming ahead- Loveland Pass.
+The road heading south was pretty smooth and rolling starting out, but we all knew what was looming ahead-

-Day Three- Breckenridge to Buena Vista
+Day Three- Breckenridge to

 At the bottom of the hill we arrived in Fairplay, and reorganized and talked about the next section of road.
 We were about to get on a very fast, rolling road that looped out in the valley and connected back onto HWY-285 towards Buena Vista.
 After snacking and saddling back up, we got into an amazingly fast and steady paceline on Rte.
 9, hitting 41 mph at one point, taking turns pulling through on the front with a nice tailwind pushing us along.
 Unfortunately though, we had to turn back, towards the headwind, on the road leading up to Hwy-285, so our pace became slower and more deliberate, but the views were so beautiful that we didn’t mind that much.

 That evening we met up with some of the Crested Butte Brick Oven Pizza guys who would be riding with us the next two days.
 We all went out to Salida for dinner, where we went to Amicas for pizza and beer.
 They were kind enough to stay open late for us starving bikers.
 Much appreciated!
-We cruised back in to Buena Vista, still hungry for a little more fun, so we stopped at a local bar, whose name for the life of me I can’t remember as I was more than slightly inebriated, and discovered they were having a disco night!
-Shots and dancing were had all around, and we left feeling lucky to have stumbled onto such a neat local event.
-In the back of our minds though we knew that the next few days were the hardest of the entire trip.
+We cruised back in to

-Day Four- Buena Vista to Crested Butte
+Day Four- Buena Vista to Crested

 The day started with beautiful sunny skies and pretty strong winds outside of our Comfort Inn hotel.
 After a free continental breakfast we got suited up and took pictures at the base of the beautiful Collegiate Peaks- a good “before shot”, as we knew in a few hours we would be looking much more tired, after climbing 25 miles on Cottonwood Pass.
 The climb tops out at 12,500 ft. and believe me, you can feel it.

 It took us two hours to get up that climb, and I felt especially rough due to the debauchery and dancing the nite before, but it was so worth it.
 The views heading up the mountain were stunning, with high alpine peaks shrouded in mist as we headed slowly above tree line.
 I got incredibly cold at the top, shaking uncontrollably and had to bundle up in several blankets and sweatshirts in the back of the van.
-I had to opt out of the long dirt descent on the other side of Cottonwood Pass, which I had been looking forward to all day, such a bummer.
-I was shaking so much though I would not have been able to control my bike adequately.
-So, I rolled down the 15 mile descent in the van, and finally was warm enough to get back on my bike by the time we reached the bottom.
+I had to opt out of the long dirt descent on the other side of

 The rest of the ride rolled along the road next to the river heading in towards Crested Butte.
 Once we got into the valley closer to town, I remembered why people love it so much there.
 The green grasses hugging the sides of the hills in the valley, the streams winding their way downhill- Crested Butte is truly a magical place.
 And with so many people in town who are bikers, arriving into CB always feels like a treat.
 We rolled straight to the Brick Oven Pizza restaurant and bar, and had some of the most delicious pizza I have ever had.
 I was so tired though, I decided to walk back to the hotel and take a nap, which helped rejuvenate me enough to go out and get groceries for our long 135 mile day coming in just a few hours.
 I went and had an early dinner solo, and headed to bed early, still behind on sleep from the previous night of partying.

-Day Five- Crested Butte to Ouray
+Day Five- Crested

 We all woke to beautiful skies in CB on day five of our adventure, some of us having slept well, and others, like our driver for the trip, were out till the wee hours of the nite and were hurting!
 We all know what that feels like, and it makes it much more painful when you have to drive in the bright sunshine the morning after.